 - Allow for unhappy beneficiaries to voice their concerns without pursuing a lawsuit by seeking this court approval prior to making distributions.

-Seeking court approval before making distributions shortens the length of time in which a beneficiary can object or file a claim.
+Seeking court approval before making distributions shortens the length of time in which a beneficiary can object or file a claim and reduces disagreement among beneficiaries.
 If you do not seek prior court approval, the beneficiary may have as long as three years to pursue litigation.

 For more information about living trusts and asset distributions, view our free guide, Understanding the Revocable Living Trust – In Language that Anyone Can Understand in 8 Minutes.
 The knowledgeable Anaheim trust lawyers at the Law Office of James F. Roberts & Associates, APC, can provide further guidance.
 Call our office today at (714) 459-5481 for a consultation.